SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 ++ If a server doesn't get any communication for an election time_out period, it begins an election by 1) incrementing it's current term, 2) voting for itself, and 3) sending out a RPC request to vote.
 Before sending out RPCs, start a new election_timeout timer with a new randomized timeout (this is used to handle split vote situations)
 ++ Outcome of current server wins the election: Server wins if positive votes received from a) majority of servers and b) in the same term that the candidate is in.
 If a candidate wins, then a) it transitions to leader state and b) it then can send heartbeats to all the other servers to establish it's authority.
 Note, in a single term, only a single candidate can win.
 ++ Outcome of another server wins the election: While being a candidate and waiting for sufficient votes, the server can transition to follower if: 1) it recieves an Append Entries from a server in a higher term (always the case) or 2) it recieve Append Entries from a server in the same term.
 Error check: If you a leader ever receives append entries from a server in the same term, then there are two leaders, and we have to throw a huge ERROR.
-++Outcome of no server winning the election: A server times out with election timeout, and begins a new election by: 1) resetting voted for, 2) incrementing the term, 3) voting for itself, 4) sending out a RPC vote request series.
+++ Outcome of no server winning the election: A server times out with election timeout, and begins a new election by: 1) resetting voted for, 2) incrementing the term, 3) voting for itself, 4) sending out a RPC vote request series.

-Leaders:
+Leaders: Implemented
 ++ Only leaders can send Append Entries RPC requests.
 ++ Leader election logic: The Leader must have all the entries in it's log that have been committed when it's elected.
 We ensure this by: since a leader must be elected by a majority, it is guaranteed that at least one of the this majority will have the last committed entry.
 If the leader has this last committed entry, it will recieve the vote.
 If the leader doesn't have this last committed entry, it won't.
 Since we don't know exactly what has been committed and what hasn't, we only grant a vote to somebody who is equally up-to-date or more up-to-date than the voter.
 This ensures that the leader will be ahead of the voter or at the same level.
 If the leader doesn't have the last committed entry (where a majority must have this last committed entry for it to be committed), then it cannot win the election.